Vital Insurance Tips for New Homeowners

 - A risk review that lets you know your risks, and lets you determine what matters most.

-The reality is that most people are only content with their home insurance policy because they’ve continuously lowered the bar for their insurance company.
-I know, I did it too… and I still do with my cable company and others.
-You don’t have to continue with that.
-You don’t have to overpay for poor service and coverage that isn’t designed for you.
+Don’t be content with only a home insurance policy because you have continuously lowered the bar for your insurance company.
+You don’t have to overpay for poor service and coverage that isn’t tailored for you.

 How Can I Save Money on my Home Insurance?

 Coverage Reduction: If you have no separate structures on your property such as a fence, workshop, or detached garage, try asking your agent to reduce or remove that coverage to reduce your premium.
 You may also want to reduce the personal property percentage if the replacement cost of your belongings is lower than the suggested limit.
 Establish an estimated value of your contents before calling for a quote and ask the agent to reflect that limit in your quote.
-Changing your contents limit from 70% to 35% could save you valuable premium dollars on your policy.
+Changing your contents limit from 70% to 35% if appropriate saves valuable premium dollars on your policy.

-Claim Forgiveness: Some companies provide a feature that promises not to raise your rate in the event of a claim.
+Claim Forgiveness: Our company provides a feature that promises not to raise your rate in the event of a claim.
 Often this feature is nominal in price and can save you hundreds of dollars in the future if you were to have a claim.

-Safety Features: When getting a quote, always tell your agent that you have smoke alarms, deadbolts, and fire extinguishers to get the basic safety device discounts (they rarely ask for proof).
+Safety Features: When getting a quote, always tell your agent that you have smoke alarms, deadbolts, and fire extinguishers to get the basic safety device discounts.
 Consider having a central alarm system installed to warn against fire and burglary.
 Not only will you sleep better at night, you will save about 15-20% on your annual premium.

 New Roof: If the home you are purchasing has a roof that is less than 7 years old, this could qualify you for a significant discount on your home insurance policy.
-If the roof of your new home is in need of replacement, be sure to tell your insurance agent so they can help you get this discount.
+If the roof of your new home needs replacing, and you replace it, be sure to tell your insurance agent so they can help you get this discount.

 Multiple Policy Bundling: Whenever possible and practical, insure your auto and homeowner business with the same company.
 This typically results in additional discounts on both policies which can amount to at least 10% of the premium.

 Payment Preferences: Ask your agent which form of payment is the most cost effective.
-Paying the home insurance annual premium in full, or signed up for automatic billing, can be less expensive and more convenient than the old-fashioned way of writing a check to your insurance agent.
+Paying the home insurance annual premium in full, or signing up for automatic billing, can be less expensive and more convenient than yester-year’s way of writing a check to the insurance company.

 How Do I Know Which Insurance Agent to Choose?

 Having good insurance is crucial as you work to protect your family from life’s risks.
 However, your insurance company can only do so much to help you.
-It is vital to find an agent who you trust to give you professional advice and personal service.
-Insurance policies are not apples to apples and professional experience and advice is necessary to make sure you don’t have any gaps in coverage.
-You will also be spending your valuable time managing your policies when it comes to billing, adding a new car, adding a team driver, etc. Having an agent who provides seamless service during those life events is very valuable, and it does not cost more than going through a call center.
+Finding an agent you can trust, is vital, to giving you professional advice and personal service.
+Insurance policies are not all alike and professional experience and advice is necessary to make sure you don’t have any gaps in coverage.
+You will also be spending your valuable time managing your policies when it comes to billing, adding a new car, adding a team driver, etc. Having an agent who provides seamless service during those life events is extremely valuable, and it does not cost more than going through a call center.

 A good insurance agent will spend time with you to get to know your family and your unique risks.
 Be wary of agents that promise a quote in 15 minutes or less because it takes time to make sure you are not over-insured, under-insured, or missing any discounts.
 Ask your agent if the company they represent offers any kind of claim forgiveness and what to expect if you were to have a claim.
 Also, ask how often you can expect to have your policy reviewed.
 Your needs will change over time and a good agent will have a process in place to ensure they review your policy at least once or twice a year.